subhamproject/elk-with-logstash/README.md

 # elk-with-logstash
-This repo has all the code related to ELK with LOGSTASH SSL/TLS
+This repo will have all the config to setup ELK cluster on docker with SSL/TLS/HTTPS and Logstash